cyrilschumacher/json-structure-schema/README.md

 * a simple function that requires a simple JSON object and a schema
 * and an executable that also offers the same functionality as the function.

-This library was developed with the programming language: [TypeScript](http://www.typescriptlang.org/): typing files are available.
+This library was developed with the programming language: [TypeScript](http://www.typescriptlang.org/).

 ## Getting Started